RalphAKing/Network-Protocol-/v2/readme.md

 # Structure

-Send packet 1, wait for ACK, once receaved encrypt data with public key receaved from sender, send rest of packets Once all packets receaved print all of the packet numbers receaved, and all that are not if any are missing then request the data from the other using a NACK and rhen the client resends any missinfg packets
+should only be 1 cpp file called client-sever.cpp and one.h file called packet.h.
+send packet 1 with the toal packets, then on the next packerts dont send it to reduce packet overhead. when each packet is reaceaved, take in the packet number and save it to an arry, if any packets are missing at the end sent a NACK packet with all of the missing packets.
+If any of the checksums fail request them back with another NACK. the client should wait untill a final ACK packet will all of the packets are receaved.

 ## Header
 - Source IP (4 bytes)